maricsnel/WeeklySQLChallenge/Week 7.md

 SELECT COUNT(DISTINCT txn_id) AS Unique_Transactions_Count
 FROM balanced_tree.sales;
 ```
-This query counts the number of unique transactions.
+- The `COUNT(DISTINCT txn_id)` function calculates the number of unique transaction IDs in the "sales" table.

 | unique_transactions_count |
 |--------------------------|